Jenks High School

-Jenks High School is a secondary school located within Tulsa County in Jenks, Oklahoma, United States.
-It serves students from the town of Jenks and students from the south side of the city of Tulsa.
-The high school has over 2,800 students in grades 10–12, with the attached Freshman Academy the high school campus has over 3,600 students.
+Jenks High School, abbreviated as JHS, is a secondary school located within Tulsa County in Jenks, Oklahoma, United States.
+It is a part of Jenks Public Schools, which first opened the high school location in 1955 and completing the junior and senior high school in 1959.
+The high school has over 2,800 students in grades 10–12.
+With the attached Freshman Academy, the high school campus has over 3,600 students.

+The school district (of which this is the sole comprehensive high school) includes most of Jenks and portions of the south side of Tulsa.

 Demographics

 As of 2017, the average household income in the district was $100,600, compared with the state average of $65,400.

 As of 2018, 54% of students are white, 7% are Native American, 7% are black, 11% are Asian, and 13% are Hispanic, and 7% are more than one race.

 Academics

-Jenks High School regularly has the most National Merit Scholars of any public school in the state, including 20 in 2016.
+Jenks High School regularly has the most National Merit Scholars of any public school in the state, including twenty in 2016.
+Moreover, as of 2025, Jenks High School has had ten or more National Merit Scholars in the last fifteen out of the past seventeen years.
 The school has produced three presidential scholars since 2001.
 The college-going rate was 63.8%, compared with the state average of 50.9%.
 The average ACT test score was 23.8, compared with the state average of 20.8 and the national average of 21.